 Tailoring an effective monitoring network to the unique requirements of a mine site need not be a complicated or even an expensive process.
 However, careful planning to optimise a network, monitoring methods, and equipment to the characteristics and requirements of each area is key to the successful implementation of a long-term catchment scale monitoring program.

 This workshop presents a multi-faceted approach to catchment monitoring, from initial definition of data capture objectives, to design, implementation, maintenance and data handling procedures that are essential to the sustainable collection of high quality information.
-Targeted at professionals working within the mining sector, the workshop will be delivered by Francis Smith, an SRK Hydrologist with five years of practical experience designing, implementing and managing multiple catchment-level monitoring programmes in a wide variety of environments, regions and climates.
+Targeted at professionals working within the mining sector, the workshop will be delivered by Peter Shepherd, an SRK Principal Hydrologist.

 Part A. Theory

 - What, where, when and how; selecting what to monitor, where to monitor, the temporal frequency of data capture, and the method(s) for collection.

 - Monitoring techniques:

 - Climatological monitoring; rainfall intensity and spatial variability, evapotranspiration and other parameters of interest